-The global timing belt market was worth US$ 6.7 Billion in 2019.
+The global timing belt market reached a value of US$ 6.16 Billion in 2020.
 A timing belt is a ribbed belt that is used to create a synchronisation between the crankshaft’s rotation and the engine valves so that the valves will open and close at an appropriate time.
 A timing belt is fixed under a timing cover situated in front of the engine.
 It is commonly manufactured out of high-quality rubber with nylon-reinforced cords inside to extend the life of the belt.
 A timing belt is also used to drive some additional components like water pump, oil pump, balance shaft, etc. which are also required to be synchronised with the crankshaft.

 Key Questions Answered in This Report: